 There are many sources of exam-style questions.
-You can use past exam papers, the Practice Questions at the end of each chapter, assignments, mock exams and ASET.
+You can use past exam papers, the Practice Questions at the end of each module (which include many past exam questions), assignments, mock exams, the Revision Notes and ASET.

 Exam question skill levels